asagi4/comfyui-prompt-control/.github/ISSUE_TEMPLATE/bug_report.md

 Information needed to trigger the problem.
 If possible, attach a workflow to reproduce the problem

+If a workflow works, but isn't producing the correct output, please enable debug logging with the `PCSetLogLevel` node (from `promptcontrol/tools`) and run your workflow with debug logging enabled, and copy the outputs here.

 **Expected behavior**
 A description of what you expected to happen.